 What is the expertise of Good Measures coaches?

 All Good Measures coaches are clinically trained.
 Coaches include Registered Dietitians, Certified Diabetes Educators, and Registered Nurses.

 Do your dietitians have experience working with bariatric patients?

+Yes.
 We know that the nutritional needs of bariatric patients are different from others who are watching what they eat.
-Good Measures coaches have extensive training and experience in the unique nutritional and behavioral dimensions of helping bariatric patients.
+Good Measures coaches have extensive training and experience in the unique nutritional and behavioral dimensions of helping people before and after bariatric surgery.

 Good Measures is committed to helping you meet your goals one bite at a time.
 While we don’t want to see you go, we understand that life happens.
 If you would like to cancel within the first 15 days, we will refund your account 100%.
 Just email your coach requesting a cancellation, and we will process it.

 After we collect your payment, we follow these refund rules: